 Lauren’s Hypnobabies Hospital Waterbirth

-“I listened to Easy First Stage on repeat and practiced deep belly breathing.
+“I listened to Easy First Stage (Hypnobabies main birthing time track) on repeat and practiced deep belly breathing.
 Every time I felt intense pressure, I would remind myself to “open, open, open” and would picture my cervix softening and opening.”

 As my guess date approached, nothing in my body felt like it was changing in any discernible way.
 It seemed like the day would never come when I would not be pregnant, and I resigned myself to the baby arriving super late.
 On my guess date (Hypnobabies word for due date) I had a checkup with my obstetrician where he did my first internal exam and found that I was at 1 cm.
 The exam must have got things moving because, for the first time, that evening I had more cramping and mentally I shifted into thinking that tonight could be the night.
 I did my usual listening to tracks as I fell asleep but woke up with a start at 3:30 am to a gush of water in my pants.
 I hobbled to the bathroom and saw a bunch of clear liquid leaking out of me into the toilet.